 We call this theodicy: the dilemma we experience when we claim that God is all-powerful, all-knowing and all-loving, but then also have to acknowledge that evil and suffering also exist within this world.

 Is God really loving?

 Our story of Israel has taken us into Exile, into Babylon.
-Jerusalem is demolished, the Temple laid waste, the aged and the children slaughtered, the abled bodied men and women marched in chains across the Fertile Crescent.
+Jerusalem is demolished, the Temple is laid waste, the people slaughtered or marched in chains across the Fertile Crescent.

 Psalm 137 is gut wrenching: